NavigationContentFooter

 Launching an application in your local browser

 Some applications, such as Jupyter Lab, Tensorboard and Code Server, require a browser to run.
 You can launch these from the ai virtual environment of your Docker container, and view them in the browser of your local machine.
-This is thanks to the possibility to add port mapping arguments when launching a container with the docker run command.
+This is thanks to the possibility of adding port mapping arguments when launching a container with the docker run command.
 In our example, we added the port mapping arguments -p 8888:8888 -p 6006:6006 when we launched our container, mapping 8888:8888 for Jupyter Lab and 6006:6006 for Tensorboard.

 Tip